romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ###2.4.
 In the first few cycles Team Velocity is yet unknown

 When planning a cycle *(sprint)*, the team will pick user stories from the top of the backlog until they consider it is enough work for the cycle.
+At this stage, having a shared [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-\(dod\)), can help to make sure all team members are aware of all the tasks that have to be completed for a story to be considered "done".

 Then, during the cycle review you will discover whether all user stories were completed as expected or if there were some changes (e.g. the team was not able to complete all user stories, or by constrast, all stories were completed early and some more were added to the cycle).

 As you will see, in the first few cycles there are usually some differences when comparing what the team planned to achieve and what it did actually achieve.
 However, this error tends to become smaller over time, achieving a similar pace, measured in number of story-points completed per cycle.
 This metric is what we usually know as Team Velocity.